jhsu802701/rails_from_scratch_rails5/09-09-admins_password_reset.md

 <%= render "admins/shared/links" %>
 ```
 * Enter the command "test1".
-Now the first two tests pass, but the remaining two tests fail due to the undefined method begin_admin_password_reset.
+Now the first two tests pass, but the remaining two tests fail because the admin password edit page does not have the expected content.

 ### app/views/admins/passwords/edit.html.erb
 * Replace the contents of app/views/admins/passwords/edit.html.erb with the following code: